 We’re here to make the process less intimidating and more understandable.
 Even if you’ve been through the mortgage process before, you may not be aware of all of the specialized mortgage products and options that can be tailored to help you to either save money or gain access to funds at lower interest rates than the average credit card.
-At CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, we can help cross this daunting task off your “to-do” list.
+At CrossCountry Mortgage, Inc. we can help cross this daunting task off your “to-do” list.

 Steps to Refinancing Your Mortgage

 Congratulations!
 You’ve evaluated your finances and want to make improvements to reach your goals.
 Before beginning the loan process, it is important to do your research.
 There are many steps involved to make sure you have a smooth and successful experience.
 Start by pre-qualifying for your refinance loan.
 Simply fill out the pre-qualification form online and a licensed loan officer will contact you within 24 hours.

 Pre-qualification determines your ability to repay a refinance loan based on information you provide.
 Your assets and income are reviewed to establish the maximum loan amount you can afford and how much you may be able to borrow.